embedded-momo/fastcounter-go/README.md

 # fastcounter-go

-A fast concurrent counter for X86-64.
+A fast concurrent counter for write-heavy workload.

 ## Benchmark

-For write-heavy workload, it's on par with [chen3feng/atomiccounter](https://github.com/chen3feng/atomiccounter), while the read path is faster then previous one.
+For write-heavy workload, `Add` is on par with [chen3feng/atomiccounter](https://github.com/chen3feng/atomiccounter), while the `Read` is faster.

-With 16 threads:
+AMD Ryzen 7 5800H:

 ```
 goos: linux